lucasrafagnin/MLND-capstone/capstone-template.md

 Create the traning and test sets using proper sampling methods, e.g., random vs. stratified

 4- Feature treatments:
-With 79 features feature engineering and feature transformation some steps are important:
+With 79 features the steps like feature engineering and feature transformation are important:
 - Separate the predictors and labels
 - Convert text attributes into numerical attributes
 - Apply feature engineering to reduce the number of features